rishibarad/rishibarad/README.md

 - 💬 I'm open to full-time opportunities as a Software Engineer
 - 🖥 SWE Intern @ [Alloy Automation](https://runalloy.com/), an Ecommerce Automation Startup
-- 📚 Computer Science and Neuroscience double major at University of Michigan #GoBlue
+- 📚 Computer Science and Neuroscience double major @ University of Michigan #GoBlue
 - 📫 How to reach me: [Email](mailto:rishib@umich.edu) or [LinkedIn](https://linkedin.com/in/rishibarad/)

 ## Fun Facts: